How Can We Help?

 Check out our program areas below and see if you can find one that suits your needs.
 If not, give us a call on 1300 727 957 and we can discuss how we can best help out.

-It’s not possible for everyone to reach our services due to a number of factors.
-You may live too far away, transport may be an issue or you may feel more comfortable meeting in a location where you feel safe and at home.
+It’s not possible for everyone to reach our services: you may live too far away, transport may be an issue or you may feel more comfortable meeting in a location where you feel safe and at home.
 Our outreach services mean we can come to you.
+See what Outreach programs are available >

-We acknowledge and pay respect to the people and their land that we connect with … We work with Aboriginal and Torres Strait Islander people to help them overcome drug and alcohol problems and bring about a sense of wellbeing.
+We acknowledge and pay respect to the people and their land that we connect with, and we work with Aboriginal and Torres Strait Islander people to help them overcome drug and alcohol problems and bring about a sense of wellbeing.
+View our First Nations programs >

-Concerned about a loved one?
-When someone you care about has a problem with alcohol or drugs it can be overwhelming.
+Concerned about a loved one who has a problem with alcohol or drugs?
 It could be your parent, sibling, child, partner, or friend.
 We have a range of programs that can provide you with information and tools to better support your loved one and cope with their recovery.
+Learn about the support we offer for families >

-We believe passionately that people can change … We work with police, courts and prisons to provide assessments, counselling and support to help offenders address their drug and alcohol problems.
+We believe passionately that people can change.
+We work with Queensland Police, courts and prisons to provide assessments, counselling and support to help offenders address their drug and alcohol problems.
 These programs only work with people referred to us through the justice system.
-You cannot self refer.
+You cannot self-refer.
+Find out more about our diversion programs >

-A range of specialist services all under one roof at the Lives Lived Well Specialist Centre… our centre is a general medical practice and a specialist centre with GP services and on-site psychologists and psychiatrists.
-With various services offered under the one safe roof, people who have a range of health care needs can avoid the run around and hassle of visiting many different centres.
+A range of specialist services are all under one roof at the Lives Lived Well Specialist Centre on the Gold Coast.
+Our centre is a general medical practice and a specialist centre with GP services and on-site psychologists and psychiatrists.
+People who have a range of health care needs can avoid the run around and hassle of visiting many different centres.
+Visit our Specialist Centre page >